canndrew/netsim/docs/06_latency.md

 # Latency

-In this tutorial we will create a test network, introduce artificial latency on some virtual devices and see how this affects packet delivery.
+In this tutorial we will create a test network, introduce artificial latency on some simulated devices and see how this affects packet delivery.

 ## Sample network

-We will take an example from [NAT tutorial](04_nat.md) as a basis:
+We will take the [NAT tutorial](04_nat.md) example as a basis:

 ```rust
 extern crate netsim;